+c.
 A full and complete record shall be kept of all proceedings had before the commission on any investigation had under section 12 of this act, and all testimony shall be taken down by the stenographer appointed by the commission.
-Whenever any complaint is served upon the commission under the provisions of section 16 of this act the commission shall, before said action is reached for trial, cause a certified transcript of all proceedings had and testimony taken upon such investigation to be filed with the clerk of the court of common pleas of the county where the action is pending.
-A transcribed copy of the evidence and proceedings, or any specific part thereof, on any investigation, taken by the stenographer appointed by the commission, being certified by such stenographer to be a true and correct transcript in longhand of all the testimony on the investigation, or of a particular witness, or of other specific part thereof, carefully compared by him with his original notes, and to be a correct statement of the evidence and proceedings had on such investigation so purporting to be taken and transcribed shall be received in evidence with the same effect as if such reporter were present and testified to the facts so certified.
-A copy of such transcript shall be furnished on demand, free of cost, to any party to such investigation, and all other persons, a copy on payment of a reasonable amount therefor.
+Whenever any complaint is served upon the commission under the provisions of section 16 of this act the commission shail, before said action is reached for trial, cause a certified transcript of all proceedings had and testimony taken upon such investigation to be filed with the clerk of the circuit court of the county where the action is pending.
+A transcribed copy of the evidence and proceedings, or any specific part thereof, on any investigation, taken by the stenographer appointed by the commission, being certified by such stenographer to be a true and correct transcript in long hand of all the testimony on the investigation, or of a particular witness, or of other specific part thereof, carefully compared by him with his original notes, and to be a correct statement of the evidence and proceedings had on such investigation so purporting to be taken and transcribed, shall be received in evidence with the same effect as if such reporter were present and testified to the facts so certified.
+A copy of such transcript shall be furnished on demand, free of cost, to any party to such investigation.

-Section 14.
-Whenever, upon an investigation made under the provisions of this act, the commission shall find any existing rate or rates, fares, charges or classifications, or any joint rate or rates, or any regulation or practice whatsoever affecting the transportation of persons or property, or any service in connection therewith, are unreasonable or unjustly discriminatory, or any service is inadequate, it shall determine and by order fix a reasonable rate, fare, charge, classification or joint rate to be imposed, observed and followed in the future in lieu of that found to be unreasonable or unjustly discriminatory, and it shall determine and by order fix a reasonable regulation, practice or service to be imposed, observed and followed in the future, in lieu of that found to be unreasonable or unjustly discriminatory, or inadequate, as the case may be, and it shall cause a certified copy of each such order to be delivered to an officer or station agent of the railroad affected thereby, which order shall of its own force take effect and become operative thirty days after the service thereof.
-All railroads to which the order applies shall make such changes in their schedule on file as may be necessary to make the same conform to said order, and no change shall thereafter be made by any railroad in any such rates, fares, or charges, or in any joint rate or rates, without the approval of the commission.
+Substitution and enforcement of rates.
+SECTION 14.
+When ever, upon an investigation made under the provisions of this act, the commission shall find any existing rate or rates, fares, charges or classifications, or any joint rate or rates, or any regulation or practice whatsoever affecting the transportation of persons or property, or any service in connection therewith, are unreasonable or unjustly discriminatory, or any service is inadequate, it shall determine and by order fix a reasonable rate, fare, charge, classification or joint rate to be imposed, observed and followed in the future in lieu of that found to be unreasonable or unjustly discriminatory, and it shall determine and by order fix a reasonable regulation, practice or service to be imposed, observed and followed in the future, in lieu of that found to be unreasonable or unjustly discriminatory, or inadequate, as the case may be, and it shall cause a certified copy of each such order to be delivered to an officer or station agent of the railroad affected thereby, which order shall of its own force take effect and become operative twenty days after the service thereof.
+All railroads to which the order applies shall make such changes in their schedule on file as may be necessary to make the same conform to said order. and no change shall thereafter be made by any railroad in any such rates, fares or charges, or in any joint rate or rates, without the approval of the commission.
 Certified copies of all other orders of the commission shall be delivered to the railroads affected thereby in like manner, and the same shall take effect within such times thereafter as the commission shall prescribe.

 a.
-The commission may at any time upon application of any person or any railroad and upon notice to the parties in interest, and after opportunity to be heard as provided in ders. section 12, rescind, alter or amend any order fixing any rate or rates, fares, charges or classification, or any other order made by the commission, and certified copies of the same shall be served and take effect as herein provided for original orders.
+The commission may at any time, upon notice to the railroad, and after opportunity to be heard as provided in section 12, reseind, alter or amend any order fixing any rate or rates, fares, charges or classification, or any other order made by the commission, and certified copies of the same shall be served and take effect as herein provided for original orders.